aryansrivastav15/Multimodal-Deepfake-Detection/README.md

 * **Stream 2 (Audio Frequency):** A custom Conv2D network processes 128-band Mel-spectrograms generated via Librosa to extract phonetic frequency patterns.
 * **Fusion Mechanism:** The latent vectors from both streams are concatenated and passed through heavily regularized dense layers (Dropout 0.5) to evaluate synchronization, outputting a binary classification (Real vs. Synthetic).

-## Architectural Validation & Metrics
+## Baseline Training & Metrics
-The pipeline was locally tested using a micro-batch subset of the **FaceForensics++ (C23)** dataset to validate tensor alignment, backpropagation, and loss convergence before scaling to a full GPU cluster.
+The pipeline was locally tested on a constrained **200-video baseline subset** of the **FaceForensics++ (C23)** dataset.
+This PoC was designed to validate tensor alignment, backpropagation, and loss convergence prior to cloud-scale deployment.

-* **Training Convergence:** The dual-stream architecture successfully demonstrated learning capability, with **Training Accuracy approaching 88%** and **Training Loss converging to ~0.3** over a 5-epoch local test run.
+* **Training Convergence:** The dual-stream architecture successfully demonstrated strong learning capability, with **Training Accuracy reaching ~88%** and **Training Loss converging steadily** over the 5-epoch baseline run.
-* **Validation Variance:** As expected in micro-batch environmental testing, validation metrics exhibit high variance.
-The primary objective of this phase was establishing the end-to-end data pipeline and verifying the custom concatenation layer's functionality without catastrophic gradient collapse.
+* **Validation Variance:** As expected with a constrained validation split (~40 videos), epoch-to-epoch validation variance is visible.
+However, the consistent training convergence validates the end-to-end data pipeline and the functional integrity of the custom fusion layer.
 * **Robustness:** The C23 (H.264) variant was specifically chosen to optimize the model against real-world data degradation and media compression artifacts.

-## Baseline Training Metrics
+## Baseline Training Graph
-*(Micro-batch architectural validation over 5 epochs)*
+*(200-video subset evaluation over 5 epochs)*
 ![Training Metrics](multimodal_training_metrics.png)

 ## Repository Structure